TrellixVulnTeam/swahilipython_SCMU/Doc/library/optparse.rst

      -f FILE, --file=FILE  write report to FILE
      -q, --quiet           don't print status messages to stdout

-where the value of *yourscript* is determined at runtime (normally from ``sys.argv[0]``).
+where the value of *yourscript* is determined at runtime (normally kutoka ``sys.argv[0]``).